 We arrive at the Brattagata guesthouse where we get the same room as on our arrival.
 The kind lady owner asks us for news about the Jones, who also slept there a night before returning to Switzerland two weeks ago.
 We manage to park the big van in front of the house, settle ourselves, clean the cooler and put our last drinks in the fridge before heading out to visit the excellent Viking settlement museum.

 The museum is built on top of excavations of medieval Viking farm houses.
+Such excavations can only be done by professionals like those on https://www.archaeologist-near-me.co.uk/survey/.
 It’s really fascinating to learn how the first settlers lived here in Reykjavik.
 The museum has lots of interactive displays and a fun souvenir shop with expensive but cool goodies.
 There is also a kids’ corner with Viking toys and board games of leather and clay.
 Sandra practices writing in Viking runes while Skye and Ryo play a game with pebbles called fox and lambs.

 The weather is still glorious if somewhat on the cool side at 16°C. We wander the pedestrian streets of Reykjavik.
 Its’s very busy with locals and tourists alike.
 The terraces are bursting with people, the parks full of very drunk locals beached on the grass or trying to steady themselves and their beer on benches… these must be relatively affluent winos considering the price of beer here!
 We stop at a 66°North shop to buy excellent jackets as a useful souvenir from the country.
 After taking in the city’s atmosphere we head back to our guesthouse, crossing paths with the Swiss tourists we met in Askja, also at the end of their trip.